moccalotto/kaos/_rulebook/main.md

 #### Natural healing
 Complete rest, such as sitting or lying down, for 1 hour will replenish 10 HP.
-Magic users cannot heal naturally if they have used a power within the last hour.

 ### Actions
 During each round you can take an »action« such as move, attack, use a power, etc.